joangro/cloud-endpoints/README.md

     * [grpc-application](/base/grpc-application): Base code for gRPC based APIs.

-    * [endpoints-frameworks](/base/endpoints-frameworks): Base code for the Endpoits Frameworks implementation.
+    * [endpoints-frameworks](/base/endpoints-frameworks): Base code for the Endpoints Frameworks implementation.

     * [auth-methods](/base/auth-methods): Code to create the credentials/tokens in order to authenticate into some of the API handlers.